-Hydraulic Leveler (Option)
+Hydraulic Leveler (Option) (Before 01-01-2024)

-- Thread a 1-1/2-6 hex nut onto the leveler screw assembly (See Figure 3-5.)
-Initially leave approximately 5" of threads visible between the 1-1/2-6 hex nut and the leveler spring nut.
+- 1. Thread a 1-1/2 nut onto the leveler screw assembly See Figure 3-5.
+Initially leave approximately 3" of threads visible between the 1-1/2 nut and the leveler spring nut.
 Further adjustment may be required. - Thread the leveler tube onto the leveler screw assembly until it contacts the 1-1/2-6 hex nut.
 Rotate the tube so the grease zerk hole in the threaded end points upward. - 3.
-Slide the leveler cross over the front end of the leveler tube. - 4.
-Insert the 3-1/2 x 6 hydraulic leveler cylinder into the front end of the leveler tube and pin using two 5/8 steel leveler pins.
+Slide the leveler cross over the front end of the leveler tube See Figure 3-5. - 4.
+Insert the 3-1/2 x 6 cylinder into the front end of the leveler tube and pin using two 5/8 leveler pins.
 Rotate the cylinder so the hydraulic ports point to the left side of the implement. - 5.
-Slide the leveler cylinder cross up to the cylinder and secure with 1/2-13 x 2 hex head cap screws and hex lock nuts.
-Install the screws from the back of the leveler cylinder cross, pointing forward for proper operating clearance.
-The indicator window of the leveler cylinder cross should point to the right side of the implement. - Insert a plastic wear flange bearing in each leveler cross bracket.
-Install the plastic wear flange bearing from the tube side of the bracket. - Slide the leveler cross brackets onto the leveler cylinder cross and secure with washers and 5/16 x 2-1/2 spring slotted pins. - Attach the leveler cross brackets to the top of the leveler L link using 3/4-10 x 3-1/2 hex head cap screws and hex lock nuts. - 9.
-Install grease zerks in the threaded end of the leveler tube and the leveler cylinder cross. - 10.
-With a 1/2-13 x 2 hex head cap screw and hex lock nut, attach the leveler indicator gauge to the leveler cylinder cross.
-Do not over tighten this screw, as the indicator gauge must be free to pivot about this joint. - 11.
-Rotate the leveler tube so the cross-hole for the level indicator rod is horizontal.
+Slide the leveler cross up to the cylinder and secure with 1/2 x 2 bolts and hex lock nuts.
+Install the bolts from the back of the leveler cylinder cross, pointing forward for proper operating clearance.
+The indicator window of the leveler cylinder cross should point to the right side of the implement. - 6.
+Insert a flange bearing in each leveler cross bracket.
+Install the plastic wear flange bearing from the tube side of the bracket. - 7.
+Slide the leveler cross brackets onto the leveler cylinder cross and secure with washers and 5/16 x 2-1/2 spring slotted pins. - 8.
+Attach the leveler cross brackets to the top of the leveler L link using 3/4 x 3-1/2 bolts and 3/4 lock nuts. - Install grease 1/4 zerk in the threaded end of the leveler tube and the leveler cylinder cross.
+Attach the

+- 50 hour grease decal. - 10.
+With a 1/2 x 2 bolt and 1/2 lock nut, attach the leveler indicator gauge to the leveler cross.
+Do not over tighten this screw, as the indicator gauge must be free to pivot about this joint.
+Attach the level indicator decal to the front of the level indicator gauge. - 11.
+Rotate the 71" leveler tube so the cross-hole for the level indicator rod is horizontal.
 Wrench-flats are provided at the threaded end of the leveler tube to make this adjustment.
-Secure the 1-1/2-6 hex lock nut to prevent the leveler tube from rotating further.

-- 12. Insert the threaded end of the leveler indicator rod through the leveler tube cross-hole and the other rod end through the bottom leveler indicator hole.
-Secure the indicator rod with a 3/8-16 hex lock nut. - 13.
-Install 1/32 restrictor fittings in the leveler cylinder.
+Secure the 1-1/2 nut to prevent the leveler tube from rotating further. - 12.
+Insert the threaded end of the leveler indicator rod through the leveler tube cross-hole and the other rod end through the bottom leveler indicator hole.
+Secure the indicator rod with a 3/8 lock nut, 3/8 flat washer and 1/8" hairpin. - 13.
+Install 90° elbow w/1/32" restrictor fittings in the leveler cylinder.

-These are smaller restrictor fittings than those used in the fold system, and red in color.
+These are smaller restrictor fittings than those used in the fold system.

-- 14. Install adapters into each port of check valve (See Figure 3-5.) - 15.
-Install check valve to hose clamp holder on hitch using 3/8-16 x 2 hex head cap screws and hex lock nuts.
-Note that ports C1/C2 go to the 3-1/2 x 6 cylinder and ports V1/V2 go to the tractor (See Figure 3-4.) - 16.
-Assemble 58" and 67" hoses from the 3-1/2 x 6 cylinder to the check valve. - 17.
+- 14. Install (4) #8 adapter fittings into each port of check valve See Figure 3-5. - 15.
+Install check valve to hose clamp holder on hitch using 3/8 x 2 bolts and 3/8 lock nuts.
+Note that ports C1/C2 go to the 3-1/2 x 6 cylinder and ports V1/V2 go to the tractor See Figure 3-4. - 16.
+Assemble 58" and 67" hoses from the 3-1/2 x 6 cylinder to the check valve, - 17.
 Attach (2) 150" hoses from the check valve to the tractor.
+Install 3/4" male couplers on the ends of hoses